Cyp9715/CPPReference/README.md

 Visual Studio Version : 2019

-I prefer to use the latest version whenever possible.
+I prefer to use the latest version.

 whenever windows OS, C++, visual studio... or etc are officially updated.

-I will check the compatibility of those repositorie and update.
+I will check the compatibility and update repositories

 # 3. caution